Liesl Schoenberger Doty: Violinist & Crossover Artist

-What’s the difference between a VIOLIN and a FIDDLE?
-For crossover violinist Liesl Schoenberger Doty, not much.
+What’s the difference between a violin and a fiddle?
+For crossover violinist Liesl Schoenberger Doty, the answer is simple: not much.

 Photo Credit: Yoon S. Byun